emmaroche/assignment1-emmaroche/movies/README.md

 + /similar/:id - similarMoviesPage.js - Displays view of similar movies to the movie that you click on.

-+ /person/:id - moviePersonPage.js - Displays view of biography and pictures of the cast member you click on in the movie details page.
++ /person/:id - moviePersonPage.js - Displays view of people details for the cast member you click on in the movie details page.

 ## Independent learning (If relevant).

-I researched more into the use of imageList API via [MUI](https://mui.com).
-While researching how to use imageList for my cast section I found another component API called <ImageListItemBar> which helped me add a caption under the Imagelists to display the casts name and roles and to display the similar movie names.
+I researched more into the use of the imageList API via [MUI](https://mui.com).
+While researching how to use imageList, I found another component API called <ImageListItemBar> which allowed me to add a caption under the Imagelists which I used to display the casts names & roles and to display the movie recommendation & similar movie names.